The PFAS Multi-Site Health Study

 How did PFAS get into drinking water?

 Newburgh: In 2013, the City of Newburgh identified PFOS contamination in Lake Washington, a public water supply site.
 Stewart Air National Guard Base nearby used fire-fighting foam that contained PFOS (a type of PFAS) and contaminated the lake.
 In 2016, the city switched to a safe alternate drinking water source.

-The village of Hoosick Falls and Hoosick area: In 2015, PFOA levels (PFOA is a type of PFAS) was detected in the Hoosick Falls public drinking water supply.
+The village of Hoosick Falls and Hoosick area: In 2015, PFOA levels (PFOA is a type of PFAS) was detected in the public drinking water supply.
 The Saint Gobain Performance Plastics Manufacturing Plant used PFAS in their industrial practices, and this use contaminated water supplies in the area.